 - 1. Each student will be expected to attend collaborative learning sessions (CLS) held by the program faculty throughout the year.
-Faculty will use CLS review material from individual courses, review exam-taking skills and strategies, and help students get acquainted with questions used in the licensure exams - 2.
-All students will take their first licensure preparation exam during the final's week of the fall semester.
+Faculty will use CLS to review material from individual courses, review exam-taking skills and strategies, and help students get acquainted with questions used in the licensure exams. - 2.
+All students will take their first licensure preparation exam during the final week of the second fall semester.
 The program will identify each student's knowledge deficiencies based on their exam performance and create an individualized improvement plan.
 This plan will include but is not limited to learning study strategies, completing assignments in deficient areas, weekly tutoring sessions with faculty, and improving exam-taking skills.
 The remediation plan stated above will be enforced in the following spring semester. - 3.
-Students will then be required to take another practice exam in March of the subsequent spring semester, and their performance will be compared with the previous exam.
-The program will continue to monitor student results and adjust the remediation plan as required for each student - 4.
-Students will take a third practice exam during the final exam week of the spring semester, which will be an assignment provided in PTA 223.
-The remediation plan provided by the program will cease to continue if a student earns 75% or more in the third practice exam.
-The student will be asked to continue their studies and take the fourth and final practice exam a week before their licensure examination. - 5.
-A student will be expected to continue their remediation plan even after graduation if they fail to achieve a grade of 75% or above in the third licensure preparation exam.
-The program will monitor student progress until they complete the fourth and final preparatory exam.
+Students will then be required to take another practice exam during the final week of the second spring semester, which will be provided as a capstone exam for PTA 212 Advanced Topics for PTA. - 4.
+Student's performance from the capstone exam will be compared to the first licensure exam and each student's strengths and deficiencies will be examined by the faculty, and each student's improvement plan will be revised. - 5.
+After the capstone exam, faculty will meet with each student individually and provide them with their individualized improvement plan to achieve success in the licensure examination.